 Information Technologies Center (ITC).
 Focus: HOPE’s highly-regarded Information Technologies Center provides training for industry certifications.
-Students can enroll in either a 15-week or 31-week course to begin developing credentials to launch successful careers in the IT industries.
-Depending on the program, students can earn certifications in Microsoft Office Specialist, Certified Business Professional Customer Service Support and Comp TIA A+.
-When resources become available, we will reinstate advanced courses.
-Click here to download flyer.
+Students can enroll in classes ranging from 12.5 weeks to 53 weeks to develop credentials to launch successful careers in the IT industries.
+Depending on the program, students can earn certifications in Microsoft Office Specialist, Certified Business Professional Customer Service Support, Comp TIA A+, Cisco Certified Network Adminstrator and other areas.

 Machinist Training Institute (MTI).
 Our new 12-week machinist training program provides hands-on training to become a machine operator.
 It also provides an introduction to computerized applications such as CNC operations.
 Click here to download flyer.

-Fast Track.
+Ready, Set, Go!
 This skill enhancement program helps students upgrade math and reading skills through concentrated study.
 Small classes, tutoring and personal attention help students improve test scores by as much as two grades in 10 weeks.
 Students also learn study skills and work readiness skills.